ThaboLetsoalo/IMY320_BOTTLE_OF_BREAD/README.md

    Importance : if the content is dull or incomplete, students will lose interest quickly, leading to limited learning outcomes.
 By offering a wide variety of engaging and comprehensive materials, students are more likely to stay motivated and achieve better results.
 2. **Adaptive Learning Technology.**

-   RAdaptive learning tailors the educational experience to the individual student's level, pace, and learning style.
+   Adaptive learning tailors the educational experience to the individual student's level, pace, and learning style.
 This personalization improves comprehension and retention.

    Importance : Not all students learn at the same pace or in the same way.
 Adaptive learning ensures that each student gets a customized learning path, making the experience more effective and efficient.
 It addresses the diverse needs of learners, enhancing overall satisfaction.
 3. **User-Friendly Interface.**